richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 For more information on adding User Roles, [see this guidance](/../../viva/glint/setup/set-up-user-roles).

-## Add subjects and feedback providers
+## Give subjects and feedback providers access to the Feedback tab

-Subjects and feedback providers participating in 360s need access to the **Feedback** tab on their Glint dashboard.
+Subjects and leaders involved in 360s need access to the **Feedback tab** on their Glint dashboard.
+It’s optional to grant feedback providers access to the Feedback tab.
+Granting access enables users to log in and view any open or historical requests to provide feedback to a 360 subject.
-To create a new role for 360 subjects, follow these steps:

-For Subjects, "Access 360 Feedback" gives them access to:
-See all completed feedback history
+Subject use of the feedback tab includes the ability to:
-See all active feedback requests
+- See all active feedback requests
-Add or edit feedback providers
+- Add or edit feedback providers
-Complete their self-assessment
+- Complete their self-assessment
-View who responded to their 360 cycle, if enabled
+- View who responded to their 360 cycle, if the admin provided this permission
-For Feedback providers, it is optional to grant them access to the Feedback tab.
+- Review all completed feedback history

+### Procedure to enable feedback tab access:

+1. From the **Configuration** page of your admin dashboard, select **User Roles** in the **Employees** section.
+1. Select the name of the User Role to have permissions.
+This role can be a previously created or newly created role just for 360s.
+1. Choose **Permissions**.
+1. **Access 360 Feedback** must be checked in additon to whatever other permissions the role is granted.